HEPA AIR PURIFIER REVIEWS 2016

 In a review of air purifier technologies, HEPA air purifiers are the recommended filtration method of leading government agencies such as the American Lung Association, Department of Homeland Security and EPA.
 This favorable review is due to the high efficiency of the HEPA filter, it's ability to remove most of the smallest, most dangerous particles and the inherent ability to improve performance over time.

 Recommendation: to best enjoy the benefits of cleaner air, find a purifier with a high efficiency filter, good air flow and reasonable noise level.

 HEPA Air Filter Advantages

-A HEPA filter does not generate ozone although you will want to review the product specifications for the air purifier to verify there is not an elevated level of ozone from the electrical workings of the air purifier.
-We have not found any elevated levels of ozone in the HEPA air purifiers we have tested.
-In late 2010, the state of California will require all air purifiers to be at a safe ozone level and this will likely increase the percentage of air purifiers sold with the HEPA technology.
+A HEPA filter does not generate ozone.
+In late 2010, the state of California Air Resources Board required all air purifiers to be at a safe ozone level and this has dramatically increased the percentage of air purifiers sold with the HEPA technology.

 HEPA Air Filter Disadvantages

 The primary downside to a HEPA air filter is the noise level associated with moving sufficient air through the HEPA filter for a given room.

 Noise level can be subjective.
 Some people commented positively on the white noise effect but we also found some users that did not like the noise level on the higher fan speeds of a HEPA air purifier.